chenz16/path_planning/README.md

 	    }

-c.
-Collect the road information, particually for the lane of ego vehicle and the front vehicle speed at different lanes.
+-) Collect the road information, particually for the lane of ego vehicle and the front vehicle speed at different lanes.

 		    for (auto lane = 0; lane <= map.RIGHTMOST_LANE; ++lane) {
 		      auto frontcar_idx = map.find_front_car_in_lane(ego, peers, lane);